raghav-mundhra/AndroidBloatwareRemover/README.md

 4. Open "Developer Options".
 5. Enable "USB Debugging".

+## Future advancements:
+1. Build this code into an executable file and upload it soon.
+2. Working on the feature to re-install the app (if removed by mistake).

-**Note** : *This application do not deletes the bloatware/app from the ROM completely.
+**Note** : *This application does not delete the bloatware/app from the ROM completely.
 It only removes it for the active user.
 The app data will still be in the ROM but it won't be able to execute and you cannot access it.
 All the functionalities and processes of that app will be removed.
-The device will "think" as if the app is uninstalled.
 This won't void your warranty and you will still be able to receive OTA updates from your device manufacturer.
 A pre-installed bloatware can be uninstalled completely with root privileges  only.*